Eclik1/CryptoCSVgen/README.md

 **Note:** `tkinter` comes pre-installed with most Python distributions on Windows but this does not mean it will be in WSL by default.
 If not, reinstall Python with the commands seen below.

 1. Open this folder in WSL/Linux VM whatever you have.
-2. if not already installed python3.10-venv library will be needed Create python venv using `python3 -m venv cryptocsv`
+2. Create python venv using `python3 -m venv cryptocsv` *if not already installed python3.10-venv library will be needed*
 3. Open that python venv using `source cryptocsv/bin/activate`
 4. install requirements for crypto_collector.py using `pip install -r requirements.txt`
-5. if not already installed python3.10-tk library will be needed
+5. Open script with `python3 crypto_collector.py` *if not already installed python3.10-venv library will be needed* (install tkinter using `apt install python3.10-tk`)
-6. Open script with `python3 crypto_collector.py`

-Or run these commands inside cryptocsvgen
+OR run these commands inside cryptocsvgen directory

 sudo apt install python3.10-venv python3.10-tk -y
 python3 -m venv cryptocsv